Chronic Digestive Problems In Your Dog IBD

 What Special Tests Might My Veterinarian Run?

-During the veterinarian’s physical exam of your pet, he/she might feel thickened intestines and enlarged lymph nodes surrounding them. (ref) The same abnormalities can sometime be seen in ultrasound examinations as well.
+During the veterinarian’s physical exam of your pet, he/she might feel thickened intestines and enlarged mesenteric Lymph nodes surrounding them.
+The same abnormalities can sometime be seen in ultrasound examinations as well.
 Those changes are most common in long-standing, significant IBD.

 Looking over notes from your previous visits, the veterinarian might notice that your pet has lost weight – or should weigh more than it does.
 Your vet will observe if your dog is one of the high-incidence breeds or a cross with one.
 The mean age of dogs in which IBD symptoms finally motivate dog owners enough to bring their pets in is about 6 years.
 Maybe your dog had bouts of indigestion and soft stools before that.
 Most IBD dogs did.
 But you wrote that off to what it ate that day, a sensitive stomach, stomach flu or something else and it resolved on its own or with some kaopectate.